-Data processing and management are critical steps in any camera trapping study, given the large amounts of data camera traps produce.
+Data processing and management are critical steps in any camera trapping study.
 We have compiled several resources relevant to proper data management as well as software for efficient data processing.

 Camera Trap Software and Data Management Resources

-The use of programmes specifically designed for camera trap photos and their associated data is now recognized as the best method for data processing.
-There are quite a few programmes available for practitioners now, but many of them have most of the same functionalities.
-The relatively few unique features that distinguish programmes will help to determine what software to use, and what features are needed for specific studies will vary depending on their study designs.
+The use of programs specifically designed for camera trap photos and their associated data is now recognized as the best method for data processing.
+There are quite a few programs available for practitioners, but many of them have most of the same functionalities.
+The relatively few unique features that distinguish programs will help to determine what software to use, and what features are needed for specific studies will vary depending on their study designs.

-Some of these resources may not be open access.
+Some of the resources listed above may not be open access.
 If an article is not open access, we recommend contacting the corresponding author to request a copy or checking common repositories such as Research Gate for now.